AllenNeuralDynamics/parallax/docs/source/FAQ.rst

 .. _faq_r_2:

-- Q. Reprojection error is too high.
-How to fix it?
+- **Q. Reprojection error is too high.
+How to fix it?**

     Possible Reasons and Solutions:

-    1. Debris or dirt on the reticle causing misalignment:
+    1. Debris or dirt on the reticle surface causing misalignment:

         - Solution: Clean the reticle surface to remove any debris or dirt, which the algorithm may mistakenly identify as part of the reticle.